-This can include patient reported exacerbations Fine can metado patient reperied exacerbations Exclusion criteria Age <18 years old Patients with cystic fibrosis (CF) Patients with COPD as a primary respiratory diagnosis Current smokers, female ex-smokers with greater than 20 pack years and male ex-smokers with greater than 25 pack years.
-Forced expiratory volume in one second (FEV1) <30% If being treated with long term macrolides, on treatment for less than one month before joining study Patients on regular isotonic saline Treatment with HTS, carbocisteine or any mucolytics within the past 30 days Known contraindication or intolerance to hypertonic saline or carbocisteine Hypersensitivity to any of the active ingredients or the excipients of carbocisteine Active peptic ulceration Any heredity galactose intolerance, the Lapp-Lactase deficiency or glucose-galactose malabsorption Patients unable to swallow oral capsules xiv.
-Women who are pregnant or lactating xv.
-Participation in other trials of investigational products within 30 days Countries of Recruitment Northern Ireland, England, Scotland and Wales Study Setting NHS Sites with access to a BE population Target Sample Size 380 Study Duration 48 months
+- i.
+Age <18 years old - ii.
+Patients with cystic fibrosis (CF) - iii.
+Patients with COPD as a primary respiratory diagnosis - iv.
+Current smokers, female ex-smokers with greater than 20 pack years and male ex-smokers with greater than 25 pack years. - v.
+Forced expiratory volume in one second (FEV1) <30% - vi.
+If being treated with long term macrolides or other long term antibiotic, on treatment for less than one month before joining study or planning to stop treatment within one month of joining the study# - vii.
+Patients on regular isotonic saline## - viii.
+Treatment with HTS, carbocisteine or any mucoactives within the past 30 days### - ix.
+Known contraindication or intolerance to hypertonic saline or carbocisteine - x.
+Hypersensitivity to any of the active ingredients or the excipients of carbocisteine - xi.
+Active peptic ulceration - xii.
+Any heredity galactose intolerance, the Lapp-Lactase deficiency or glucosegalactose malabsorption - xiii.
+Patients unable to swallow oral capsules - xiv.
+Women who are pregnant or lactating - xv.
+Participation in other trials of investigational products within 30 days